-- I) Irritant contact dermatitis this is the most common cause of vulvar contact dermatitis.
+- Irritant contact dermatitis this is the most common cause of vulvar contact dermatitis.
 It is a reaction to a caustic or irritating product that injures the skin.
 For instance a strong chemical burn from trichloroacetic acid used to "burn off" warts would cause an irritant contact dermatitis.
 Repeated exposure to mildly irritating products like soaps or gels can eventually burn the skin causing an irritated contact dermatitis.
 Urine and vaginal secretions touching the skin can also cause a similar problem.
-One of the most common causes of an irritant vulvar rash is cleansing or soap. - 2) Allergic contact dermatitis this is a reaction on the skin that develops due to your body's allergic response to a substance, like poison ivy, applied to the skin surface.
+One of the most common causes of an irritant vulvar rash is cleansing too often or using too strong a cleanser or soap. - 2.
+Allergic contact dermatitis this is a reaction on the skin that develops due to your body's allergic response to a substance, like poison ivy, applied to the skin surface.
 Possible causes of such a reaction in the vulvar area are benzocaine (found in local anesthetic creams), neomycin (antibiotic creams), preservatives (in toilet wipes, emollients and prescribed steroid creams or ointments) or perfumes (widely used in many hygiene products).
 Like irritant contact dermatitis, these reactions may be mild with just minor redness, swelling and itching or severe with blistering, bright red swelling and severe discomfort.